Gamelan Semara Winangun

 Tabu Bangli – More recent than much of our repertoire, this piece was written in 2007 especially for Semara Winangun by I Nyoman Danu, accomplished musician/artist from Pengosekan, Bali.
 This was composed after a lovely day spent visiting the beautiful temples of Pura Kahen in Bangli, Bali, with lyrics inspired from an Arja play (a form of Balinese drama).
 The piece was originally composed for anklung tuning (a different type of gamelan); this is an arrangement for our Pelegongan/Semar Pegulingan tuning.

-Tabuh Pisan – This piece is generally used as an instrumental prelude to the Barong dance
+Tabuh Pisan – This piece is generally used as an instrumental prelude to the Barong dance ( featuring a mythical lion-type figure).
+Tabuh Pisan also functions as a fine

 stand-alone piece, demonstrating several different kotekans, abrupt as well